alexamorim1998/Universities_Clustering/README.md

 **Purpose**

-This project consisted in to grouping threw KMeans Clustering Universities into two groups: Private and Public
+This project consisted in to grouping threw KMeans Clustering, Universities into two groups: Private and Public

 **Technologies:**